Systemic perspective

 When a problem arises on a personal, workplace or family level, we usually zoom in on the details of the situation, the individual and the facts that caused the problem.

-From there, we then start looking for a solution.
+From here, we then start looking for a solution.
 Logical and good!
-Yet it doesn’t always work… Recognisable?
+Yet it doesn’t always work… Any recognizeable examples?

 Systemic work offers a different perspective to explore what it is really about.
 It is a powerful approach that goes beyond the individual focus and focuses on the dynamics within the wider system in which someone operates.
 This can be a family, a team, an organisation or any other kind of social context.